netZoo/netZooR/README.md

 Or use `browseVignettes("netZooR")` after installing package.

 ## Contribution and Development
 Contributions are welcome!
-Instruction of how to contribute netZooR repository can be found [here](https://netzoo.github.io/contribute/contribute/).
+The contribution guide to netZooR can be found [here](https://netzoo.github.io/contribute/contribute/).
-After adding new features or debugging, please re-build package and run CDM check by using below codes before pulling request to the devel branch.
+After adding new features or optimizing a function in the package, please re-build the package and run `R CMD check .` in the terminal or follow the instructions below before doing the pull request to the devel branch.
 ```r
 library(devtools)
 library(pkgdown)